rmbezo/DevOps-journey/Docker/site/README.md

-- To start: "docker build -t name:tag ." , then "docker run -d -p 9999:8080 name:tag" , then open web and type in url section: "localhost:9999".
+- To start: "docker build -t name:tag ."
+- then "docker run -d -p 9999:8080 name:tag"
+- then open browser and type in url section: "localhost:9999"
+- Enjoy